tendermint/tendermint/docs/rfc/rfc-026-p2p-bad-peers-checktx.md

 - Handling of transactions failing `CheckTx`: Keeping track of how often transactions from a particular peer have failed and banning them if the conditions for a ban are met.

+### Impact on ABCI

+- Introduction of new response codes for CheckTx
+- Altering the specification to reflect this change

 ### References